grobian/carbon-c-relay/README.md

   client.
 The idle connections disconnect in the relay here is to guard against resource drain in such scenarios.

-* dispatch\_busy

-  The number of dispatchers actively doing work at the moment of the sample.
-This is just an indication of the work pressure on the relay.

-* dispatch\_idle

-  The number of dispatchers sleeping at the moment of the sample.
-When this number nears 0, dispatch\_busy should be high.
-When the configured number of worker threads is low, this might mean more worker threads should be added (if the system allows it) or the relay is reaching its limits with regard to how much it can process.
-A relay with no idle dispatchers will likely appear slow for clients, for the relay has too much work to serve them instantly.

 * dispatch\_wallTime\_us

   The number of microseconds spent by the dispatchers to do their work.